 The key macroeconomic factors that impact our business are home prices, interest rates and employment.
 Home price performance is particularly important to our non-Agency portfolio.
-We are continuing to see signs of stabilization and improvements in housing prices.
+We continue to see signs of stabilization and improvements in housing prices.
 Forecasts call for a continuation of home price appreciation over the next several years, albeit at a slower pace than in the recent past.
 Despite the improvement in housing prices, many borrowers' loan-to-value, or LTV, ratios remain high and have the effect of limiting a borrower's ability to refinance despite low rates and government policy programs that promote refinancing.
-The low interest rate environment is expected to persist, absent a substantial improvement in economic conditions and employment, influencing funding costs and prepayment speeds.
+Interest rates have risen slightly from low levels observed in early 2013 due, in part, to modestly improving employment statistics and other economic indicators, but remain at historically low levels.
+The low interest rate environment is expected to persist, as the Federal Reserve indicated it will likely keep short-term interest rates at "exceptionally low levels" well past the time unemployment falls below 5.5%, especially if inflation stays below its 2% target as expected.
 A low Federal Funds Target Rate is expected to benefit funding costs for the next few years.
-Employment trends have begun to improve; however, current unemployment levels remain stubbornly high.
-Next to LTV ratios, employment is the most powerful determinant of a homeowner's ongoing likelihood to pay their mortgage.
+Additionally, in December 2013, the Federal Reserve announced plans to modestly reduce the pace of its asset purchases, first by lowering monthly purchases in January 2014 from \$85 billion to \$75 billion.
+Monthly purchases were later reduced by \$10 billion at each subsequent meeting, declining to \$35 billion following the June 2014 meeting.
+As widely speculated, the Federal Reserve officially announced that the final reduction in its asset purchases will occur following its October meeting, assuming the economy continues to progress as expected.
+Employment trends have begun to improve; however, current unemployment and underemployment levels remain stubbornly high.
+Other than LTV ratios, employment is the most powerful determinant of a homeowner's ongoing likelihood to pay their mortgage.